Networking-lab-iitbhu/QML-based-Time-Series-Forecasting/QEncoder_SP500_prediction/encoder_details/readme_file.txt

-best_encoder_weights.pth = the weights of the encoder where the minimum loss was recorded. encoder_losses.npy = all the 300 losses of the encoder encoder_weights_dump.txt = weights for all the 300 iterations in text document
+best_encoder_weights.pth = the weights of the encoder where the minimum loss was recorded. encoder_losses.npy = all the 300 losses of the encoder all_encoder_weights.txt = weights for all the 300 iterations in text document

 trained_encoder_final.pth = this is the trained encoder with the saved state for best configuration.